 MySQL InnoDB Cluster Charm deploys and manages the lifecycle of a MySQL InnoDB Cluster.

-The charm is intended for deploying a cluster and therefore does not deploy on a single unit.
+The charm is intended for deploying a cluster (minimum of three nodes) and therefore does not deploy on a single unit.

 juju deploy -n 3 mysql-innodb-cluster

 The name of the cluster can be customized at deploy time:

 juju deploy -n 3 mysql-innodb-cluster --config cluster-name myCluster

 Add a relation to a MySQL 8 Router (via the db-router endpoint):